juwa0/Web-Crawler/tests/README.md

 ### Note on Incomplete Data

-Please be aware that not all test files could be uploaded due to technical limitations during the upload process.
-The files present in this folder are the ones that were successfully uploaded.
+Please be aware that not all test files were uploaded as this is meant to just be an example folder.
+The files present in this folder are just some files that I uploaded in order to demonstrate what the output of the program is.
 As a result, the folder may not represent the complete set of crawled data.

 ### Purpose of the Test Files